ColonDev/Raspberry-Pi-Competition-2025-Sustainability/README.md

 ## Description

 This project utilizes a Raspberry Pi to detect and calculate CO2 emissions, helping to monitor and reduce carbon emissions.
 It provides real-time CO2 usage data and detailed reports via a user-friendly web interface.
+Note the project is still in very early development.

 ## Table of Contents